MattFryer/Qlik-Web-Highlight/README.md

 [![GitHub issues](https://img.shields.io/github/issues/MattFryer/QlikView-Web-Highlight.svg)](https://github.com/MattFryer/QlikView-Web-Highlight/issues)
 [![GitHub license](https://img.shields.io/github/license/MattFryer/QlikView-Web-Highlight.svg)](https://github.com/MattFryer/QlikView-Web-Highlight/blob/master/LICENSE)

-# QlikView Web Syntax Highlighter
+# Qlik Web Syntax Highlighter

-The QlikView Web Highlighting gives basic syntax highlighting of QlikView script and expressions contained within web pages.
+The Qlik Web Highlighting gives basic syntax highlighting of QlikView and Qlik Sense script and expressions contained within web pages.

-The syntax highlighting that is provided is an approximation of what you would get in QlikView's Edit Script and Edit Expression dialogs.
+The syntax highlighting that is provided is an approximation of what you would get in Qlik's Edit Script and Edit Expression dialogs.
 It currently supports the following features:

   * Highlighting of all current (v11.20) functions
   * Highlighting of all current (v11.20) keywords and statements